September 28, 2020

 The replacement of Panther Bridge at the Gowanda Central School District is expected to continue through Summer 2020.
 Anticipated re-opening is approximately mid-September 2020.
 The district appreciates the community’s patience amid the construction.

 School Tax Information can be found on the Business Office page under Departments.

-Please visit the Health Office page for up-to-date information on immunization requirements for the 2018-2019 school year.
+Please visit the Health Office page for up-to-date information on immunization requirements.

 Our Mission is to engage students in learning through the development and use of communication, collaboration, creativity and critical thinking.

 Our Vision is to create a student centered, collaborative environment that prepares all students for the 21st century through an engaging and goal oriented learning environment.

 Student life at Gowanda centers around Panther pride.
 Our boys and girls sports teams draw crowds of students and community members alike.

 Technology is a tool that Gowanda uses to enhance our students’ educational experiences.
 It aides in personalizing our students’ learning and instruction while providing efficient feedback to students and teachers to increase understanding.
 Students experience greater independence by having access to content from anywhere to uncover knowledge, but they also gain interdependence by developing understandings through shared activities and collaborative tasks.

 The Gowanda Music program offers band and chorus starting at the elementary level.
 Our students participate in All-state and All-county programs and in musicals, plays, and concerts.